What Is Orthostatic Hypotension?

 Dizziness on standing is normal and happens to everyone

 Persistent dizziness on standing is not normal.
-It may indicate orthostatic hypotension, a condition with increased risk of falls and cardiovascular events.
+It may indicate orthostatic hypotension, a condition that raises the risk of falls and cardiovascular events.

 People with low blood pressure just need to eat more salt

-Increased salt helps in many cases, but it is not enough as the only measure.
-Investigation of the cause and a complete therapeutic plan are necessary.
+Increased salt helps in many cases, but it is not enough on its own.
+Identifying the cause and building a complete treatment plan are necessary.

 Older adults fall because they have a balance problem

-Orthostatic hypotension is one of the leading causes of falls in older adults — and is frequently uninvestigated.
+Orthostatic hypotension is a leading cause of falls in older adults — and is frequently overlooked.
 Standing BP measurement should be routine in every geriatric assessment.

 Hypertension cannot be treated in someone with orthostatic hypotension

 Both can and must be treated.
-Careful selection of antihypertensives (avoiding those that worsen OH) and use of non-pharmacologic measures allow a therapeutic balance.
+Careful antihypertensive selection (avoiding those that worsen OH) combined with non-pharmacologic measures allows a therapeutic balance.

-If I do not faint, my orthostatic hypotension is not serious
+If I don't faint, my orthostatic hypotension isn't serious

-Asymptomatic or oligosymptomatic OH also increases cardiovascular risk and the risk of falls.
-Syncope is not necessary for the condition to be clinically relevant.
+Asymptomatic or oligosymptomatic OH also increases cardiovascular and fall risk.
+Syncope isn't required for the condition to be clinically relevant.

 When to Seek Help